gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 .. py:method:: show()

-    | Set the brightness of new pixel at (self.x_position, self.y_position) to 9 then 2.
+    | Set the brightness of the new pixel to 9, then 2.

 .. code-block:: python